cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 WARNING: Only the runs for which the `LST_version` parameter matches the `processed_lstchain_file` version in the LST database (i.e., the version used to evaluate the NSB level; generally the last available and processable version of a run) will be processed.

+WARNING: `env_name` must be the same as the name of the environment in which you installed this version of the pipeline

 Now that the configuration file is ready, let's create a list with all the MAGIC+LST1 runs for the time window (or list of nights) defined on the config_general.yaml file:

 > $ list_from_h5 -c config_general.yaml